San Marcos Growers LogoSan Marcos Growers

 Aloe 'Sunrise' - A wild looking aloe that forms a cluster of 6 to 12 inch tall rosettes of gray-green leaves that have broken raised longitudinal orange ridges, like long dashes, on the upper surface of the leaves and orange-red flowers that rise above the leaves in winter.
 Plant in full sun to light shade in a well-drained soil and give occasional to infrequent irrigation.
 Hardy to around 25° F. This is one of the new Kelly Griffin fancy-foliage hybrids that is being sold by Xeric Growers Nursery.
 As with many of Kelly's hybrids, this plant involves the crossing of several species over a number of generations.
 Xeric Growers notes that "Sunrise has incredible red highlighted ridges that cover the leaves.
 In good light, this plant blushes red and is a true stunner."
 Our plants and images from Xeric Growers Nursery.

-This information about Aloe 'Sunrise' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Aloe 'Sunrise' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]